 Welcome to the latest edition of the 2012 Democratic Convention Watch Senate Forecast, a summary of the best Senate forecasts in an easy overview table.

-A small backslide this week, as the forecast moved from 51.8 to 51.7, a loss of 1.3 seats from the current 53.
-The biggest mover was PA, which moved to DL in 3, for a total of 4, forecasts.
+The trend remains positive, but just a small gain this week, as the forecast moved from 51.6 to 51.8, a loss of 1.2 seats from the current 53.
 In terms of range, you can see from the chart that Democrats have 41 Safe Seats, have an easy path, HI->MO, to 47, and have a potential highpoint of 57 seats.